dynamite: An R Package for Dynamic Multivariate Panel Models: Model construction

 \section{Model construction}

-Here we describe the various model components that be included in the model formulas of the package.
-These components are modular and easily combined in any order via a specialized \code{+} operator, which also ensures that the model formula is well-defined and syntactically valid before estimating the model.
-The model formula components define the response channels, auxiliary channels, the splines used for time-varying coefficients, correlated random effects, and latent factors.
+Here we describe the various model components that can be included in the model formulas of the \pkg{dynamite} package.
+These components are modular and easily combined in any order via a specialized \code{+} operator while ensuring that the model formula is well-defined and syntactically valid before estimating the model.
+The model formula components define the response variables, auxiliary response variables, the splines used for time-varying coefficients, correlated random effects, and latent factors.